EddieDover/cohors/README.md

 - Press `s` to add a **Single Station**.
 - Press `r` to add a **Source** (a dynamic list of stations from a JSON URL).

+### Example - Adding a station from radio-browser.info

+1. Visit www.radio-browser.info and craft your search there.
+When finished, click the JSON button and copy the URL provided, for example: `https://de2.api.radio-browser.info/json/stations/search?limit=10&name=80s&hidebroken=true&order=clickcount&reverse=true`

+2. Open Cohors.
+2. Press `tab` until you reach the `Radio Stations` tab.
+3. Press `a` to add a new station/source.
+4. Press `r` to add a radio source and use these fields:

+   - Title: Anything you want
+   - JSON URL: The above URL
+   - Container: Leave empty, no mapping override is needed, the default matches.
+   - Map: Name - "name"
+   - Map: URL - "url"
+   - Map: Desc - "description"
+   - Map: Home - "homepage"
+   - Map: Tags - "tags"

+5. Press `Enter` to save and your category and stations should show up in the Radio Stations list

 ### Editing Items
 To edit an existing item, navigate to it in the Radio list and press `e`.
 - **Custom Stations**: You can edit any station that you've added manually (under "Custom Stations").
 - **Sources**: Select the source header (the group title) to edit the source configuration.

+### Deleting Items
+To delete an existing item, navigate to it in the Radio list and press 'backspace' or 'delete'.
+- **Custom Stations**: You can delete any station that you've added manually (under "Custom Stations").
+- **Sources**: Select the source header (the group title) to delete the source configuration.

 ### Input Dialogs
 When adding or editing, a dialog will appear with several fields.